Who is KAWS?

 While living in Jersey City, KAWS began his career as a graffiti artist.
 By the early 1990s he moved to New York City and began to work focus on subverting the images on bus shelters, phone booth advertisements, and billboards.
 Soon after his notoriety and popularity reached heights never before expected and these ads became increasingly sought after by the public.

-In the late 1990s, KAWS had an opportunity to visit Japan and produce his first limited edition vinyl toys.
+In the late 1990s, KAWS had an opportunity to design and produce limited edition vinyl toys.
 These toys instantly became a hit with the global art toy-collecting community.
 In Japan, the toys were a major his since this genre of toys is well respected and widespread.
-His first ‘Companion’ toy, a clown-like figure based on Mickey Mouse with his face obscured by both hands, was produced in an edition of 500 and sold out almost immediately.
-COMPANION then became a recurring figure in KAWS’ work.
-Kaws started developping new characters whose size ranges from a few inches to ten metres tall with materials varying from fiberglass, aluminium, bronze to wood.

 Most recently KAWS has designed toys and clothing for well-known companies such as Original Fake, A Bathing Ape, Undercover, Kung Faux, Nike, Vans, and Comme des Garcons.
 In the early 2000s he also reworked many familiar television and cartoon icons such as characters from The Simpsons, Mickey Mouse, the Michelin Man, the Smurfs, and even SpongeBob SquarePants.